Managed IT Services Burlington

 What Managed IT Costs in Burlington

-Fusion’s Burlington managed IT engagements run between $180 and $250 per user per month.
-A 30-person Burlington life-sciences firm with SOC 2 Type II obligations is typically in the upper range because of the evidence and change-control work.
-A 30-person Burlington professional-services firm with lighter compliance obligations is typically in the middle range.
+Fusion’s Burlington managed IT engagements are priced per user per month, tooling inclusive.
+A Burlington life-sciences firm with SOC 2 Type II obligations is typically in the upper range because of the evidence and change-control work.
+A Burlington professional-services firm with lighter compliance obligations is typically lower.
 Tooling is inclusive: RMM, EDR or MDR, M365 admin tooling, backup, and help-desk infrastructure are not separate line items.
+You get a fixed-price quote scoped to your environment before signing anything.

 Coverage for Burlington and Surrounding Communities

 Managed IT coverage from the Dundas office spans downtown Burlington, Aldershot, Waterdown, Millcroft, Tansley, and the Appleby Line corridor.
-Typical drive times: 16 to 25 minutes to downtown Burlington via Hwy 403 and the QEW; 12 to 18 minutes to Aldershot via Plains Road; 15 to 20 minutes to Waterdown via Dundas Street and Hwy 6.
-A Toronto MSP dispatches from King Street in 45 to 70 minutes each way via the QEW in business hours.
+Dispatch runs via Hwy 403 and the QEW to downtown Burlington, Plains Road to Aldershot, and Dundas Street and Hwy 6 to Waterdown.
+A Toronto MSP dispatching from King Street faces a far longer round trip on the QEW in business hours.

 Also serving nearby communities under managed IT: Hamilton | Stoney Creek | Grimsby